ExpressVPN Vs TorGuard Comparison for New Zealand Users 2022

 |Live Chat Support||Yes||Yes|

-As far as support is concerned, you have a live chat, email support, and a ticketing system with TorGuard and ExpressVPN, which is quite helpful.
+As far as support is concerned, you have a live chat, email support, and a ticketing system with TorGuard and ExpressVPN, which is quite helpful in New Zealand.

-Email/ticket support did take some time with TorGuard (averaging 45 minutes per reply), whereas ExpressVPN cut it shorter (averaging 33 minutes).
+Email/ticket support did take some time with TorGuard (averaging 45 minutes per reply) in New Zealand, whereas ExpressVPN cut it shorter (averaging 33 minutes) in New Zealand.

 |Question||Initial Response Time||Number of Emails||Question Answered|